lcdb/genomics-workshop-2018/04_genomics-tools.rst

     chr1    155     200
     chr1    800     901

 Intersection is very common.
-However, note the number of regions we get back in the result:
+However, note the number of regions we get back in the result.
+What do you think is happening here?:

 .. image:: extras/bedtools/images/bedtools_intersect_-a_x.bed_-b_y.bed.png